LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Answer:
 Administrative admission is an enterprise function that is supported by the patient administration system.
-One entity type that is used and updated by this function is “patient.”
+One entity type that is used and updated by this function is "patient."
 The paper-based patient data privacy form system is an example of a non-computer-based application component.
 The virtualized server farm is an example of a physical tool.
 The inter-layer relationships of this example show which functions are supported by which application system and which physical data processing system the application systems are installed on.

 ### 2.16.5 Interpreting 3LGM^2 Models
 Look at the 3LGM^2 sample model in Sect.
 2.15 and try to answer the following questions.
 (a) Find examples of specialization or decomposition at the domain layer.
-(b) What is the meaning of the arrows pointing from patient identification to “patient” and from “patient” to medical admission ?
+(b) What is the meaning of the arrows pointing from patient identification to "patient" and from "patient" to medical admission ?
 (c) What entity type that is stored in the paper-based patient data privacy form system should be added at the domain layer?
 (d) Why is the function patient admission not connected with any application system?
-(e) Which physical data processing systems are needed for the function “obtaining patient consent for the processing of data”?
+(e) Which physical data processing systems are needed for the function "obtaining patient consent for the processing of data"?

 Answer:
-(a) The function “patient admission” is decomposed into five subfunctions—patient admission is only complete if all the subfunctions are completed.
-The entity type “patient” is decomposed into four entity types—data regarding that entity type are only complete if data about all sub-entity types is complete.
+(a) The function "patient admission" is decomposed into five subfunctions—patient admission is only complete if all the subfunctions are completed.
+The entity type "patient" is decomposed into four entity types—data regarding that entity type are only complete if data about all sub-entity types is complete.
 There are no examples of specialization at the domain layer of Fig. 2.11.

-(b) The function “patient identification” updates the entity type “patient.”
-The function “medical admission” uses the entity type “patient.”
+(b) The function "patient identification" updates the entity type "patient."
+The function "medical admission" uses the entity type "patient."
 This indicates that identifying patient data are updated or created during patient admission and then used for medical admission.

-(c) The entity type “privacy statement” could be added at the domain layer.
-It would be updated by the function “obtaining consent for processing of patient data.”
+(c) The entity type "privacy statement" could be added at the domain layer.
+It would be updated by the function "obtaining consent for processing of patient data."

 (d) Patient admission is decomposed into five subfunctions with each being linked to an application component by which it is supported.
 Therefore, it could lead to an ambiguous model if the superordinated function was linked with another application component.
 The corresponding modeling rule says that only the leaf functions in a function hierarchy should be linked to application components.

-(e) The function “obtaining patient consent for the processing of data” is supported by the paper-based patient data privacy form system.
+(e) The function "obtaining patient consent for the processing of data" is supported by the paper-based patient data privacy form system.
 For this, a paper record cabinet, a scanner, and a clerk handling these tools are the physical data processing systems needed for the function.

 ## References
 1. World Health Organization (WHO) Health Promotion Glossary.
 WHO/HPR/HEP/98.1.
-1998. https://​www.​who.​int/​publications/​i/​item/​WHO-HPR-HEP-98.​1.
+1998. https://www.who.int/publications/i/item/WHO-HPR-HEP-98.1.
 Accessed 15 Jan 2023.
 2. Institute of Electrical and Electronics Engineers (2000).
-IEEE-Std 1471-2000: recommended practice for architectural description of software-intensive systems. http://​standards.​ieee.​org.
+IEEE-Std 1471-2000: recommended practice for architectural description of software-intensive systems. http://standards.ieee.org.
 Accessed 15 Jan 2023.
 3. Weill P, Ross JW.
 IT Governance.
 How top performers manage IT decision rights for superior results.
 Harvard: Harvard Business School Press; 2004. p.
 34ff.

 # 3. Technological Perspective: Architecture, Integration, and Standards